-„Hi, I’m A, and I use they/them pronouns.“ They wave into the group of people sitting on wooden cinema chairs in the backroom of Havana Café.
+„Hi, I’m A, and I use they/them pronouns.“ They wave to the group of people sitting on wooden cinema chairs in the backroom of Havana Café.
 The person beside them continues.
 “I’m B, hello.
 She/her.”
 She looks to her right.
 “C. They/them.”
 The round continues until the about twenty participants have introduced themselves.

 The Arts & Activism talk during Verses Festival of Words 2017 puts a concept into action which I’ve mostly encountered in academia up until now – intersectionality.
 Vancouver’s ten-day spoken word festival features the Hullabaloo youth slams, two literary magazine launches, workshops, talks, performances, and, last but not least, the Canadian Individual Poetry Slam championships.
 On April 28, facilitators, performers, and curious visitors gathered together in East Van in one of the two slam performance spaces on Commercial Drive to discuss the Canadian poetry slam scene and put the concerns of marginalized members at the center.